John Flood (academic): Career

 Flood was a founding editor of Legal Profession Section in Jotwell from 2009 to 2016.
 He served as the inaugural director of Law Futures Centre at the Griffith University in 2015 to 2016.
+Flood is member of the editorial boards of Law Technology and Humans, and the International Journal of the Legal Profession.
+Since 2023 Flood has been appointed General Editor of the journal Legal Ethics.

+In 2024 Flood was appointed to the governing board of a new higher education institution, the London School of Innovation.

 Research

-Flood’s primary research focuses on law, sociology of law, the impact of technology on law and the legal profession, the legal profession and law firms, and the globalization of law.
-In 1970’s, he conducted a participant-observational research on barrister’s clerks.
-He explored the role of a barrister’s clerk in present times as the historical records about their roles is scarce.
-He discussed the duties and responsibilities of the clerks.
-By outlining the career path of a student in becoming a barrister, he pointed out that the role of a clerk in the advancement of a barrister’s career.
+Flood's primary research focuses on law, sociology of law, the impact of technology on law and the legal profession, the legal profession and law firms, and the globalization of law.
+In 1970's, he conducted a participant-observational research on barrister's clerks.
+He explored the role of a barrister's clerk in present times as the historical records about their roles is scarce.
+He discussed the duties and responsibilities of the clerks and he pointed out the role of a clerk in the advancement of a barrister's career.
 He discussed three major roles of clerks and gathered ethnographic information about the clerks which added to the future studies about the power distribution between the barrister and their clerks.
 While explaining the role of clerks, Flood considered the clerks as the defining line between the law and world of clients and money.
-The class division between the barristers and the clerks emphasizes Flood’s theory about the clerks.
+The class division between the barristers and the clerks emphasizes Flood's theory about the clerks.

-Early in his career, Flood has also studied the ethnography of law firms, focusing on the organization of the law firms and the relationships between lawyers and clients.
-He conducted an ethnographic research on the barrister’s clerks.
-By outlining the career path of a student in becoming a barrister, he pointed out that the role of a clerk in the advancement of a barrister’s career.
-He discussed three major roles of clerks and gathered ethnographic information about the clerks which added to the future studies about the power distribution between the barrister and their clerks.
+Early in his career, Flood also studied the ethnography of law firms, focusing on the organization of law firms and the relationships between lawyers and clients.
+Flood's work showed how much of corporate lawyers' work actually revolved around relationships in law and most lawyers as they became more senior did less and less law.

 Flood researched the impact of globalization on the business industry and also studied the role and position of legal elites in the global context.
-He conducted research about lawyer’s role as a sanctifier and the role of elite law firms in the global business transactions.
+He conducted research about lawyer's role as a sanctifier and the role of elite law firms in the global business transactions.
 Flood studied the theoretical foundations of the legal practices undertaken by international businesses.
 He highlighted the political and economic factors affecting the law firms, the strategies used by international firms to capitalize their growth and briefly discussed the UK Pfandbriefe as a legal investment device in his article.
 Flood conducted research on the capital markets as a driver of global economy and as a means of interaction between the investment banks and the elite law firms.
 He also explained the transnational legal processes and compared the investment laws in Turkmenistan and Poland.
 He also discussed the active players in the capital markets and the three top tier investment banks dominating the global capital market.
 Flood also included the major legal advisors of the major investment banks in his research.